Bubsy in Fractured Furry Tales

-Bubsy in: Fractured Furry Tales is a 1994 platform video game developed by Imagitec Design and published by Atari Corporation for the Atari Jaguar.
-It is the third entry in the Bubsy series, preceding Bubsy 2.
-The title itself is a word play in reference to Fractured Fairy Tales, a recurring segment from the animated television series The Adventures of Rocky and Bullwinkle and Friends.
-The plot follows Bubsy, the series' titular character, who ventures through Fairytaleland to restore order and protect children all over the world from creatures and antagonists of corrupted fairy tales, which appeared after Mother Goose was captured by Hansel and Gretel.
+Bubsy in: Fractured Furry Tales is a platform video game developed by Imagitec Design and published by Atari Corporation for the Atari Jaguar in North America in December 1994, and Europe in January 1995.
+The third entry in the Bubsy series, the plot follows the titular character, who ventures through a realm of fairy tales to restore order and protect children all over the world from creatures and antagonists of corrupted fairy tales, which appeared after Mother Goose was captured by Hansel and Gretel.

 In 1993, Accolade signed an agreement with Atari to become a third-party developer for the Jaguar, licensing Bubsy in: Claws Encounters of the Furred Kind from their catalog to be ported and released on the platform.
 During development, it was decided to create an original title due to Claws Encounters of the Furred Kind being already old on the market, introducing new enemies and storyline while making it more difficult than previous entries to cater towards younger and older players, using the original source code ported from Sega Genesis as basis.
 Fractured Furry Tales was produced by Faran Thomason, who worked on Jaguar titles such as Cybermorph (1993).

-Bubsy in: Fractured Furry Tales garnered mixed reception from critics and retrospective commentarists; some reviewers were divided regarding the overall audiovisual presentation, which they felt did not make use of the Jaguar's hardware and compared it to previous iterations on Genesis and Super Nintendo Entertainment System, while criticism was geared towards its gameplay, controls, level design, and high difficulty.
-By 1995, the game had sold less than 9,000 copies.
+Fractured Furry Tales garnered a mixed reception from critics and retrospective commentators; some reviewers were divided regarding the overall audiovisual presentation, which they felt did not make use of the Jaguar's hardware and compared it to previous iterations on Genesis and Super Nintendo Entertainment System, while criticism was geared towards its gameplay, controls, level design, and high difficulty.
+By 1995, the game had sold fewer than 9,000 copies.
 It was followed by Bubsy 3D (1996).

 Gameplay

-Bubsy in: Fractured Furry Tales is a side-scrolling platform game similar to Bubsy in: Claws Encounters of the Furred Kind and Bubsy 2 in which the player assume the role of Bubsy, an anthropomorphic orange bobcat and the game's protagonist.
+Bubsy in: Fractured Furry Tales is a side-scrolling platform game similar to Bubsy in: Claws Encounters of the Furred Kind and Bubsy II in which the player assumes the role of Bubsy, an anthropomorphic orange bobcat and the game's protagonist.
 The plot follows Bubsy venturing through Fairytaleland to restore order and protect children all over the world from creatures and antagonists of corrupted fairy tales that appeared after Mother Goose, who maintained peace and balance of the stories on Fairytaleland, was captured by Hansel and Gretel.
-The player controls Bubsy across 15 levels divided into three chapters, each themed after five fairy tales: Alice's Adventures in Wonderland, Jack and the Beanstalk, Ali Baba and the Forty Thieves, Twenty Thousand Leagues Under the Sea, and Hansel and Gretel.
+The player controls Bubsy across 15 levels divided into five chapters, each themed after a different fairy tale: Alice's Adventures in Wonderland, Jack and the Beanstalk, Ali Baba and the Forty Thieves, Twenty Thousand Leagues Under the Seas, and Hansel and Gretel.